Gael-Lopes-Da-Silva/MyHelixConfig/README.md

 ---

 <p align="center">
   :gear: This is my configuration for Helix.
-If you want to use it, just copy the settings in your `config.toml`.
+If you want to use it, just copy the settings in your <code>config.toml</code>.
 See <a href="https://docs.helix-editor.com/configuration.html">here</a> if you don't understand.</p>

 ---